cruisen/cli-calc/README.md

 and
 [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754).

-* Supports line input from files and unix pipes.
+* Supports line input from files and Unix pipes.

 * And some more... :-)